arjun-rai/RacingNEAT/README.md

 # Racing NEAT
 This is a personal project in which I tried using NEAT (NeuroEvolution of Augmenting Topologies) to "teach" a car to drive around a track in pyGame.
-It was not very successful, I was only able to get the car around the track for one lap before crashing.
+This was one of my first attempts at RL, and it was challenging to get it around the track even once.